 | Regulatory Requirements | Edge computing must comply with applicable data protection and compliance regulations. |

-Although edge computing offers many Benefits benefits, there are also challenges and risks that must be considered.
-One challenge is the complexity of Implementation edge computing infrastructures, especially in distributed environments with a large number of end devices and sensors.
+Although edge computing offers many advantages benefits, there are also challenges and risks that must be considered.
+One challenge is the complexity of Implementation edge computing infrastructures, especially in distributed environments with a variety of end devices and sensors.
 Integrating edge computing technologies into existing systems can be complex and requires careful planning and Implementation.

-Another risk of edge computing is the security of data and systems.
+Another Risk security of data and systems.
 Since data processing occurs closer to the source, this can potentially create new attack vectors for cyberattacks.
-It is therefore important to implement appropriate security measures implementto ensure the integrity and confidentiality of data.
+It is therefore important to implement appropriate security measures implement innovative solutionsto ensure the integrity and confidentiality of data.

 Furthermore, the distribution of data processing units in edge computing infrastructures can make monitoring and management more difficult, which can lead to security risks.